UFC Fight Night: Belfort vs Henderson 3: Predictions & Analysis

 A few statistical edges stand out.
 Belfort throws significantly more leather — a 0.9 sig. strike per minute gap.
 Henderson is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Belfort has tighter striking defense, making opponents miss more often.

 The Pick: Vitor Belfort over Dan Henderson.
-The model is firm on this one: Belfort at 82%.
-Notably, the betting market has Belfort at 73% implied while our model sees 82% — a 8-point disagreement that could signal value.
+The model is firm on this one: Belfort at 75%.
+The market and our model are aligned — the line looks fair.

 Glover Teixeira vs Patrick Cummins